XTLS/Xray-core/README.md

 &ensp;&ensp;&ensp;&ensp;Many editors will only provide json5 syntax highlighting for '.json5' file.

-2. Makes outbound 'sendThrough' use the same IP that received the inbound connection by default
+2. Accepts special 'sendThrough' value of '255.255.255.255' to use the same IP that received the inbound connection

 &ensp;&ensp;&ensp;&ensp;This is useful for machines with multiple IPs.
 Default outgoing IP will be used instead if inbound was received on loopback interface or through an IP in different family.
-Specify "::" or "0.0.0.0" as "sendThrough" to disable this behaviour.

 3. Allows templating in inbound and outbound configurations